tryzediv/8_ball_bot.py/README.md

 # 8_ball_bot.py
-Simple telegram bot which simulates a prediction ball.
-The bot also has several additional features
+A simple telegram bot.
+By default, answers a question with a prediction using one of 20 possible answers.
+It has 2 additional modes.
+"/name" - children's fortune-telling by two names.
+"/roulette" - a game of Russian roulette.